devonfw-tutorials/katacoda-scenarios-dev/175_created-angular-mock-service_angular-mock-service/step1.md

 The app presents 3 pages as follows:

-A leader bord with the top 3 elements
+A leader board with the top 3 elements

 A data table with all the elements